-a. include vesting with the Community Housing Trust via the Council of land or money that will provide for a fair and reasonable proportion, generally not less than 40% of the total Community Housing contribution to ensure permanent affordability for current and future generations:
+- a. include vesting with the Community Housing Trust via the Council of a fair and reasonable proportion, generally not less than 40% of the total Community Housing contribution to ensure permanent affordability for current and future generations: - i.
+For this 40%, the specific sections of land shall be transferred to the Trust at nil consideration, and any completed housing units (if agreed) shall be transferred to the Trust with the land component of the completed unit at nil consideration, and a price established for the residential portion that enables an eligible Household to reside in the unit by means of rental or regulated ownership.
+A conversion to cash may be negotiated if necessary.

-- i.
-For this 40%, the specific sections of land shall be transferred to the Trust at nil consideration., and any eCompleted housing units-if may be agreed shall be and can be transferred to the Trust with the land component of the completed unit at nil consideration, and a price established for the residential portion that enables an eligible Household to reside in the unit by means of rental or regulated ownership.
-A conversion to cash in lieu of land and equivalent to the value of that land may be negotiated if necessary. - ii.
-The balance (of 60% or less) of the Community Housing contribution can remain within the private market place, and deliver units at an affordable sale or rental value, but must be subject to an enforceable, recognised Retention Mechanism such as - a covenant supported by a Memorandum of Encumbrance registered against the title to the land (prescribing the method of computation of resale value; rental levels; dedicated use as housing for Resident Households or housing for Temporary Worker Households; and/or eligibility of occupiers, and a means of enforcement of those covenants) as accepted by the Council, in favour of the Council and Community Housing Trust; or

-2. other means if agreed by the Council
+- ii.
+The balance (of 60% or less) of the Community Housing contribution can remain within the private market place, and deliver units at an affordable sale or rental value, but must be subject to an enforceable, recognised Retention Mechanism such as - a covenant supported by a Memorandum of Encumbrance registered against the title to the land (prescribing the method of computation of resale value; rental levels; dedicated use as housing for Resident Households or housing for Temporary Worker Households; and/or eligibility of occupiers, and a means of enforcement of those covenants) as accepted by the Council, in favour of the Council and Community Housing Trust; or - 2. other means if agreed by the Council